-Our bodies are made to deal with stress from both environmental as well as internal causes such as illness or trauma, but when the body is put under more stress than it can handle, it can have negative effects both physically and psychologically.
-While the body is meant to be able to deal with stress, long-term over-stimulation can lead to the problems associated with stress such as sleep disorders, anxiety, depression, digestive issues or other associated problems.
-The natural movement of qi in the body is to be smooth flowing.
+Our bodies are made to deal with stress from both environmental as well as internal causes such as illness or trauma.
+But when the body is put under more stress than it can handle, it can have negative effects both physically and psychologically.
+Long-term over-stimulation can lead to the symptoms associated with stress.
+For example, sleep disorders, anxiety, depression, digestive issues or other associated problems may arise.
+The natural movement of qi in the body is meant to be smooth flowing.
 Stress causes the irregular movement of qi or energy in the body.
 This irregular qi flow can be the cause or the symptoms that are associated with stress.
 TCM believes them to be one in the same.

-Chronic stress is the same as acute stress in its root cause.
+Chronic stress is the same as acute in its root cause.
 The difference between the two in TCM is that other symptoms may arise that you would not see when dealing with acute stress.
-TCM will still treat the symptoms that are brought on by the long-term stress, but just like acute stress, the root cause will still need to be addressed by mental health professionals.
+TCM will still treat the symptoms that are brought on by the long-term stress.
+But just like acute stress, the root cause will still need to be addressed, and seeking out help from mental health professionals is strongly encouraged.